sulingjie/sulingjie.github.io/_pages/about.md

 1.Point Cloud Reconstruction and Multi-view Registration
 --------
 <p style="text-align:justify; text-justify:inter-ideograph;">
-In the point cloud measurement process, the 3D sensor needs to be equipped at different positions due to the limited working range of the sensor or large size of the measured parts (such as car body).
-This project focuses on how to integrete the point clouds from different perspetives with the following procedures.
-(1) Estabilished binocular imaging model and calibrated the internal and external parameters of camera.
-Reconstructed the centers of marked points, including elliptic fitting, poar constraints and triangulartion.
-Matched marked points under different perspectives with spatial invariant characteristics and registered point clouds coarsly.
-(2) Construced the objective function of minimizing the mean square error of correspondent points in overlapping areas.
-Used gradient decent method and graph optimization method to solve the optimization problem.
+In the point cloud measurement process, the 3D sensor needs to be positioned at various locations due to the limited working range or large size of the measured parts, such as a car body.
+This project focuses on how to integrete the point clouds from different perspetives through the following procedures.
+(1) Estabilishint binocular imaging model and calibrating the internal and external parameters of the stereo camera.
+(2) Reconstructing the centers of marked points, including elliptic fitting, poar constraints and triangulartion.
+Matching marked points under different perspectives with spatial invariant characteristics and registering point clouds coarsly.
+(2) Constructing the objective function of minimizing the mean square error of corresponding points in overlapping areas.
+Solving the optimization problem with gradient decent method and graph optimization method
 </p>

 ![measurement scene](../images/multi_reg.png)